 Whether you are an independent freelancer or working for a well-established firm, a common theme for everyone within the architectural industry is maintaining a steady workflow of new projects.
-There is always work to be done, but you may be wondering how to consistently keep a productive pace while also increasing overall traffic to your business.
-Introduce the idea of content marketing for architects.
+There is always work to be done.
+However, you may be wondering how to consistently keep a productive pace while also increasing overall traffic to your business.
+So introduce the idea of content marketing for architects.

 Without vivid, thoughtfully written content, you are also leaving your visitors to interpret your brand as they please.
 The end goal should be to provide your audience with a clear, singular takeaway upon reading while remaining consistent across all platforms.

-Establishing an effective content marketing campaign woven with pristine, impeccable rhetoric can greatly increase awareness of your brand, build a strong SEO foundation, and solidify a customer base that will keep coming back for more.
+Establishing an effective content marketing campaign woven with pristine, impeccable rhetoric can greatly increase awareness of your brand.
+Furthermore, build a strong SEO foundation, and solidify a customer base that will keep coming back for more.

-There are several different ways to define your presence in the digital world, and some of the most popular forms of content are blogs, case studies, email marketing, hosting a YouTube channel, podcasting, and social media.
+There are several different ways to define your presence in the digital world.
+Moreover, some of the most popular forms of content are blogs, case studies, email marketing, hosting a YouTube channel, podcasting, and social media.

-Starting with one of the most popular forms of content marketing, blogging is a renowned platform for establishing one’s expertise in a field and sharing educational material.
-Through regularly writing and updating your blogs, architects like you can build a reputation and gain trust from readers who may find inspiration in your work.
+Starting with one of the most popular forms of content marketing, blogging.
+It is a renowned platform for establishing one’s expertise in a field and sharing educational material.
+Through regularly writing and updating your blogs, architects like you can build a reputation.
+Moreover, you can gain trust from readers who may find inspiration in your work.